 7. Many graduates are left with useless courses they can’t get jobs in

-Another reason to not go to college is that you may be left with a degree but no job at the end.
-Many graduates who did my course (Medical Science) or a course similar to mine (Science degrees with various names) were left with no option but to do a post-graduate teaching degree or another course as they found there was no job for them in the end with just a basic science or Medical Science degree.
+Many graduates who did my course (Medical Science) or a course similar to mine were left with no option but to do a post-graduate teaching degree or another course as they found there was no job for them in the end with just a basic science degree.

 8. You often have to do another course